|

 the costs to run the event with the CoP system?
 I believe

+these are important details to be clarified.
 To use the New Judging System domestically, each ISU member

 would have to purchase one or more hardware systems costing